 Electricity Demand and Generation Scenarios (EDGS)

-The EDGS explore potential future electricity demand, and the generation capacity needed to meet that demand, out to 2050.
+EDGS explores potential future electricity demand, and the generation capacity needed to meet that demand, out to 2050.

 Transpower input methodologies(external link) — Commerce Commission

-These electricity demand and generation scenarios were published in July 2019.
-EDGS explores future levels of electricity demand and how it could be met out to 2050 under five scenarios.
+The last update to the Electricity Demand and Generation Scenarios was published in July 2019.
+EDGS 2019 explores future levels of electricity demand and how it could be met out to 2050 under 5 scenarios.